newellbrandon/kastendevhub.github.io/_posts/2024-04-22-source-code-repo-backup.md

       storage: 1Gi
 ```

-Finally we have our secret, this for the example requires your github token.
+Finally, create a secret, to store your github token.

 ```
 apiVersion: v1